 In the sample, a red car moves in a circular path.

-This movement was created using PlayMaker, and since it is a movement that is often used when creating a scene, I will explain how to create it.
+This movement was created using PlayMaker.
+As it is a movement that is often used when creating a scene, we will explain how to create it now.

 The following explanation assumes that you have installed PlayMaker in Unity.

-This time, we will decide on one axis to rotate, and as the object rotates around that axis, we will move the object in a circular orbit.
+This time, we will rotate on one axis.
+And as the object rotates around that axis, we will move the object in a circular orbit.

 The first step is to create the axis to be rotated.